jsonkuan/food/README.md

-# food
+# FoodFlash

+## Description:
-## Android application for taking pictures of food
+Android application for taking pictures of food and sharing with your friends on facebook.
+A classic example of a poor instagram rip-off!